chromium/chromium/base/memory/raw_ptr.md

   `memcpy(reinterpret_cast<void*>(&obj_with_raw_ptr), buffer)`.
 - Don’t assign to a `raw_ptr<T>` concurrently, even if the same value.
 - Don’t rely on moved-from pointers to keep their old value.
-Unlike raw pointers, `raw_ptr<T>` is cleared upon moving.
+Unlike raw pointers, `raw_ptr<T>` may be cleared upon moving.
 - Don't use the pointer after it is destructed.
-Unlike raw pointers, `raw_ptr<T>` is cleared upon destruction.
+Unlike raw pointers, `raw_ptr<T>` may be cleared upon destruction.
 This may happen e.g. when fields are ordered such that the pointer field is destructed before the class field whose destructor uses that pointer field (e.g. see [Esoteric Issues](https://docs.google.com/document/d/14Ol_adOdNpy4Ge-XReI7CXNKMzs_LL5vucDQIERDQyg/edit#heading=h.yoba1l8bnfmv)).
 - Don’t assign to a `raw_ptr<T>` until its constructor has run.
 This may happen when a base class’s constructor uses a not-yet-initialized field of a derived